slviajero/tinybasic/MANUAL.md

 For INPUT the # modifier limits the number of bytes in string input.
 This can be used to control I2C code and other low level functions.

+If the interpreter is compiled with HASTINYBASICINPUT as compile flag, number input can be expressions including variables.
+This means that

+INPUT A

+can process input in the form

+2\*4

+X

+3+4\*(4+5)

+This was used in some Palo Alto BASIC programs like trek.bas.

 ### GOTO

 GOTO branches to the line number specified.
 Expressions are accepted.
 Examples: